 It is noted that unforeseen events (weather, issue with access to site due to industry boat breakdown/staff illness) may force a change to the agreed weekly schedule and may result in last minute cancellation of sampling.
 Where samples are collected by Industry or Industry are assisting you by providing access to site, Industry have been asked to provide you with as much notice as possible of any change request (ideally min 24h).
-Where changes to the weekly plan can be agreed, you will need to confirm the new arrangements to Industry and the laboratories co-ordinators before sampling is due (preferably by email either the evening before or first thing in the morning).
+Where changes to the weekly plan can be agreed, you will need to confirm the new arrangements to Industry and update the SMC sampling schedule.
 Should further changes to the day's schedule be required, you must notify the laboratories before the samples arrive at SSQC, Fera or Cefas.
 Industry have been made aware that changes to the sampling schedule will be subject to sampling officers' availability.

 Please note that whilst laboratories will endeavour to accept changes to the weekly schedule, there may be times when staff/lab availability is restricted.
 This may lead to delays in sample processing.
-Where laboratory capacities are exceeded, samples will be stored at the laboratory and processed the next working day (subject to sample conditions being acceptable) so a delay in results in possible.
+Where laboratory capacities are exceeded, samples will be stored at the laboratory and processed the next working day (subject to sample conditions being acceptable) so a delay in reporting results is possible.
 Temporary storage by the sampling officer is allowable if delays prevent the samples from reaching the post office before the cut-off time for next day delivery or from being accepted by SSQC on the day of collection.